 When the landlord or agent wants to enter your premises and you haven’t agreed, they must:

 The reason has to be one of the reasons available under the tenancy law.
-For example, if the landlord is selling, the reason for the entry may be for a valuation or to show through prospective buyers.
+For example, if the landlord is selling, the reason for the entry may be for a valuation or to show through a prospective buyer.

 If they send the notice by mail they must add enough time for the mail to be delivered.
 See Australia Post delivery times.